s14/fortune_teller/README.md

 Make `/zodiacs/leo`, `/zodiacs/cancer`, etc work to display individual fortunes.
 I've included routes for each of these; uncomment them one at a time and try visiting the URL in the browser.

-Controllers, actions, and views are sometimes present, but each one has something wrong with it.
+Controllers, actions, and views are sometimes present, but each RCAV flow has something wrong with it.
 It is your job to debug.
+Refer to your RCAV Flowchart.

 The first issue, for example, is that the controller file for zodiacs is located in the wrong place; it is in `app/controllers/concerns` rather than `app/controllers`.
 Move it to the right place using Finder.
+There are other things wrong with that file as well.

 Continue to debug using the error messages in your browser as your guide.